Best mountain bike shoes 2024 – 14 top-rated flat and clipless MTB shoes tested by our experts

 Rich Owen

-Rich has been riding mountain bikes since the early nineties and testing bikes and kit for over a decade.
+Rich has been riding mountain bikes since the early nineties and testing bikes and kit for well over a decade.
 While he does occasionally clip-in, his pedal of choice is definitely of the flat variety and he's tested a vast number of flat MTB shoes over the years.

 A man washing himself in a muddy puddle